mitchellfagert/kickstarter-analysis/README.md

  -To provide a visual representation of play/campaign outcomes based on their launch dates and funding goals.

 ## Analysis and Challenges
  -Using current data was a challenge for this analysis.
 Our data represents campaigns from the years **2009-2017**.
-Using data that is 5 years or older can misrepresent the true monetary value of our data given the current macro economic environment (inflation).
+Using data that is 5 years old or older can misrepresent the true monetary value of our data given the current macro economic environment (inflation).

  -In addition, relying soley on older data to influence current decisions is not taking into account the current environment and any possible new/emerging variables.